Skip to content

 If the relationship ends, each spouse is entitled to 50% of the family property—and responsible for 50% of any family debt.

-The experienced attorneys at Spectrum Family Law have known from the start that this 50/50 division of martial property is not fair or feasible for many of our clients.
+The experienced lawyers at Spectrum Family Law have known from the start that this 50/50 division of marital property is not fair or feasible for many of our clients.

 Instead, we work within the law to tailor property division agreements that will ensure an optimum financial future for you and your family.